Skip to main content

 His name is Manousos.
 He has figured out that there is a radio signal frequency that controls the horde because the virus has reconfigured their brains.
 Whether he is onto something, we will have to see.
 That was the last episode.

 I would say it raises questions about science (why do they create the virus without knowing what it is?)
 What would the world be like with no spirituality or human seeking for it?
 There doesn't seem to be anyone who has a religion here.
 If all of human knowledge is in the hive mind, then there would be religion in there, too.
-And those would contradict each other by their nature.
+And those would contradict each other by their very natures and truth claims.
 Why is harmony equated with peace and happiness?
 Is it even possible to live without human distinctions?
 (Zosia says "We love everyone the way they want to be loved" or something like that.
 Homosexuality does not breed children, but since that is not a goal, since survival of any species is not in question, that point is moot.)
 Is love just smiling at someone and letting them be whatever they are, which is in this case just like yourself because there is no "self?"

 Another issue is that the infected humans have all the knowledge of human history in their brains or access to it, but they don't seem to be doing anything with it.
 But then, why should they?
 If someone dies, they just feed the rest of the horde.
 Why bother to create art and study science if it's likely that the whole race will disappear within a certain period--after everyone has died and been eaten and the numbers exponentially swirl downward?
 And no one needs to have children, as that is just more humans.
 It's a cliche, but "a baby is a sign God wants the world to go on," and the lack of childbirth was explored in P.D.
 James' Children of Men.
 So while the virus has made all humans (except 13 of them) happy, it has only given them a stupefying mental state.
 They do not love, they do not really care.
 They just are, in an unsustainable way.